 In other words, while we’re in the pursuit for excellence, we continually keep our insecurities and negative thinking patterns in check.

 I’m well aware of the perils of being a perfectionist, having been plagued by its shadow side in my younger years.
 Through my personal experiences, I’ve realized that if we can remain mindful, we’ll be able to tap into the positive facets of perfectionism.
-Here are a few ways you can achieve this:
+Here are a five ways you can achieve this:

 2. Embrace your standards for excellence: Perfectionists have the drive, passion and focus to remain at the top of their game.
 They have high standards for excellence and possess the tenacity to go after what they want.
 They only need to learn how to maintain a sense of balance during their conquests.
-Manage your anxiety and need-for-speed and you’ll be well on your way towards your vision, without losing steam in the process.
+Manage your anxiety and need-for-speed and you’ll be well on your way towards your vision without losing steam in the process.

-4. Acknowledge your vulnerability: At the core of our being, we are vulnerable individuals and we all crave a sense of belonging.
+4. Acknowledge your vulnerability: At the core of our being, we are vulnerable and we all crave a sense of belonging.
 No matter how tough or self-sufficient we try to look on the outside, there will always be a significant part of us that wants to be loved and seen for who we really are.
 A perfectionist, just like everyone else, should accept their vulnerability and be okay with getting support and help from others.

 Most creatures on the planet are naturally driven by a positive form of perfectionism.
 Ants work tirelessly to gather food to feed their colony.
 Bees fly around flowers every day to find the best sources of nectar.
 Penguins waddle for miles to find food for their chicks.